loloman333/loloman333.github.io/content/texts/_posts/2022-11-01-illusion_of_choice.md

 tags: Poetry English
 ---

-When looking forth there're crossings <br>
+When looking forth there are crossings <br>
 And ways that turn and bow <br>
 You see so many options <br>
 And need to take one now <br>